LAURAMICHAELLA/Multi-agents-works/README.md

 # Multi-agents-works
-Contract Net Protocol using Jade
+Contract Net Protocol using Jade to run in Eclipse Java EE Environment